boazbk/mltheoryseminar/timeline_projects.md

 If you opt for this, your timeline for the course will be:

-- Project proposal: March 1
+- Project proposal: March 5
-- Milestone 1: March 22
-- Milestone 2: April 12
+- Milestone 1: April 5
 - Final project: May 3